AndreaFavero71/pio_stepper_control/README.md

  - steppers are 200 pulses/rev, set to 1/8 microstep, therefore 1600 pulses/rev.
  - each motor is controlled by an RP2040-Zero board, running MicroPython.
  - commands (speed, steps) are sent via I2C from a Raspberry Pi to the 3 RP2040-Zero boards.
- - the 3 RP2040-Zero boards are receve independent commands (ca 6ms I2C interaction time per board).
+ - the 3 RP2040-Zero boards receve independent commands (ca 6ms I2C interaction time per board), yet with the same commands in this specific demo.
  - the stepper direction is calculated at RP2040-Zero, by comparing the speed being above/below a threshold (2^16 // 2).
  - the effective speed is calculated at RP2040-Zero, as absolute difference from a threshold (2^16 // 2).